brown-ccv/ccv-website-hugo/content/english/services/infrastructure/yurt.md

 ### Regular Open House

-We open the YURT to the public on the last Friday of each month at 10 am.
+Starting on the Fall of 2019, we will open the YURT to the public on the last Friday of each month at 10 am.
 Tours will happen if a minimum of three people have signed up for a visit.
 We can host at most 8 people and the tour will typically last between 30-60 minutes.
 If you are interested in visiting the YURT please reserve your spot in our calendar.

 {{< button text="Reserve a spot" href="https://calendar.google.com/calendar/selfsched?sstoken=UU1GdVFDaDFsOGI0fGRlZmF1bHR8ZjA2OWMxOTg3ODdkYTk5M2JlYThkZjU1YWU0ZDgyNzU" >}}